raspberrypilearning/sensing-space/lesson-5/worksheet.md

 4. Answer the following questions
 	1. Are there any forces acting on the motionless Sense HAT?
-	2. Which direction does the Sense HAT experience a force?
+	2. In which direction does the Sense HAT experience a force?
 	3. What do you think accounts for this force?

 ## Experiment 2